jhorowitz1996/UFO-Project/README.md

 I hosted the visualization through a local http server et voi la!
 An out-of-this-world JS map visualization.

 Side note here, I am not a big extraterrestrial enthusiast I just wanted to find a fun geographic dataset to visualize.
-It was either aliens or avocado prices for fun/cool geographic dataset and the alien one felt like a better fit because I could whip out my animation skills in Blender for the flying saucers (together with the Green Socks library).
+It was either aliens or avocado prices for fun/cool geographic dataset and the alien one felt like a better fit because I could whip out my animation skills in Blender for the flying saucers (together with the Green Sock library).